 Is this fungus?
 How did this happen to my toenail?
-Can it be treated?
+How can I treat it?
 Is it permanent?
 Can it be prevented?

 The answers to these questions and more coming up!

-So if you are one of many nail gals who loves to get their toenails done relatively often but, in addition leave your polish on your toenails for more than 3 weeks because, hello polish on toenails lasts like 5 times longer… then you may very well be familiar with this unsightly striation on the toenails.
+If you are one of many nail gals who love to get their toenails done relatively often but also leave your polish on your toenails for more than 3 weeks because, hello, polish on toenails lasts like 5 times longer… then you may very well be familiar with this unsightly striation on the toenails.

-The striation on the nails are basically flaking of the nail layers.
+The striation on the nails is basically flaking of the nail layers.

 How did this happen?

-This type of damage to the nail is very common.
-Yet the damage to the nail is actually very superficial and nothing to be to be worried about.
+This type of damage to the nail is widespread.
+Yet the damage to the nail is actually very superficial and nothing to be worried about.

-This can also happen on your fingernails but it is a little less commonly caused by polish and more than likely caused by pulling off products from the nails, like gels and acrylics.
+This can also happen on your fingernails, but it is less commonly caused by polish and more than likely caused by pulling off products from the nails, like gels and acrylics.

-So can this be treated, and how soon can the nail recover?
+Can this be treated? and how soon can the nail recover?

 Is this damage permanent?

-No, the damage you removed should not return in any significant manner if you sealed the nail with either a ceramic bit or 2 way shining buffer.
+No, the damage you removed should not return significantly if you sealed the nail with a ceramic bit or 2-way shining buffer.